How to Implement an ERP System in 6 Months or Less

 Key approaches to ERP implementation

 The best approach to follow depends on a company’s business objectives, budget constraints, available resources, and time sensitivity.
-There are several well-known implementation strategies that include big bang, phased-rollout, parallel adoption, and a combination of phased-rollout and parallel adoption.
-Each approach has its inherent advantages and disadvantages, so you will need to understand each so select the one that best caters to your requirements.
+Several well-known implementation strategies include big bang, phased rollout, parallel adoption, and a combination of phased-rollout and parallel adoption.
+Each approach has its inherent advantages and disadvantages, so you will need to understand each and select the one that best caters to your requirements.

-With the Big Bang approach, a company deploys its entire ERP system at once for all business functions on a single go-live date.
+With the Big Bang approach, a company deploys the entire ERP system at once for all business functions on a single go-live date.

 In order to successfully complete a big bang approach, a lot of careful planning is required.
 This is because software is typically implemented on a set date, and any mistakes can have serious repercussions for all aspects of business.
-Therefore, it is essential to get things right first-time round.
+Therefore, it is essential to get things right the first time around.

 In this approach, ERP implementation does not have to happen all at once.
 It is staggered by business process, department, location, or manufacturing facility.
 This approach makes it easier on your resources and can help you ensure a successful transition to the new system.